moakley-45/Tidder-HKTN2/README.md

 # **Tidder**

 **Tidder** is a social media platform for online communities centered around specific interests and hobbies.
 It provides a space for users to share ideas, engage in discussions, and collaborate on projects.
-Whether it's technology, gaming, or a niche hobby, TIDA offers a platform for like-minded individuals to connect and learn from each other.
+Whether it's technology, gaming, or a niche hobby, Tidder offers a platform for like-minded individuals to connect and learn from each other.

 ![marketing](static/images/README//****..jpg)